One Personality Trait Predicts Longevity More Than Others—But Why?

 Shantel Spears (2019) at West Virginia University and colleagues have recently argued that personality may also affect longevity through its effects on sleep.
 Their 20-year study involving 3,759 participants found that “lower conscientiousness predicted increased death risk via the direct, indirect, and total effect of… sleep duration.”

 Conscientiousness is also likely to affect longevity via biological pathways.
 Indeed, Angelina Sutin of Florida State University and colleagues (2018) analyzed a sample of over 12,000 participants for the link between biological markers of health—including body mass index, waist circumference, blood markers (A1c, HDL cholesterol, etc.), and physical performance (lung function, grip strength, walking speed)—and various correlated facets (components) that constitute the conscientiousness trait (self-control, order, industriousness, traditionalism, virtue, and responsibility).
-Results showed “four of the six facets of conscientiousness were associated with nearly all of the health markers."
+Results showed that “four of the six facets of conscientiousness were associated with nearly all of the health markers."
 Higher conscientiousness predicted "healthier metabolic, cardiovascular and inflammatory markers, and better performance on physical assessments.”

 Yannick Stephan of Euromov University in France and colleagues (2019) obtained seven-year mortality data from over 11,000 participants, evaluating the facets of conscientiousness, as well as demographic factors, disease burden, smoking, and physical inactivity.
 They found that, controlling for demographic factors, the industriousness facet alone “was associated with an almost 25 percent lower likelihood of mortality.”